Table of Contents

-OWASP Mobile Top 10 Security Vulnerabilities and Attack Prevention
+OWASP Mobile Top 10 Security Vulnerabilities: A Complete Guide for 2025

 In the last five years, our lives have gone through massive changes with the rapid growth of mobile apps, which has become a vital part of our lives.
-From connecting with friends to work chat to paying bills and watching our house and kids (baby monitors), everything’s available at the tap of a button.
-Lots of well known applications such as Whatsapp, Tinder, Mediatek and their users have fallen victim to mobile security issues.
-Spyware such as Pegasus is making news every now and then targeting governments and activities underlining the importance of secure mobile applications and devices.
+Everything’s available at the tap of a button, from connecting with friends to work chat to paying bills and watching our house and kids (baby monitors).
+Lots of well-known applications such as WhatsApp, Tinder, Mediatek and their users have fallen victim to mobile security issues.
+Spyware such as Pegasus is making news every now and then, targeting governments and activities, underlining the importance of secure mobile applications and devices.

-OWASP stands for Open Web Application Security Project, is a non-profit foundation works to improve the security of applications/software by providing guidelines through local and global conferences and open sources software project such as OWASP mobile top 10 projects, web application project, API security project, serverless computing project and much more.
+OWASP stands for Open Web Application Security Project.
+It is a non-profit foundation that works to improve the security of applications/software by providing guidelines through local and global conferences and open-source software projects such as the OWASP mobile top 10 projects, web application projects, API security projects, serverless computing projects, and more.

 Our other OWASP popular posts related to web application and API security risks, attack examples, and remediation are: